dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-pulsar.md

 ### Delay queue

-When invoking the Pulsar pub/sub, its possible to provide an optional delay queue by using the `metadata` query param in the request url.
+When invoking the Pulsar pub/sub, it's possible to provide an optional delay queue by using the `metadata` query parameters in the request url.

-These param names are `deliverAt` or `deliverAfter`.
+These optional parameter names are `metadata.deliverAt` or `metadata.deliverAfter`:
+- `deliverAt`: Delay message to deliver at a specified time (RFC3339 format), e.g. `"2021-09-01T10:00:00Z"`
+- `deliverAfter`: Delay message to deliver after a specified amount of time, e.g.`"4h5m3s"`

 | Field              | Required | Details | Example |
 |--------------------|:--------:|---------|---------|
 | deliverAt | N | delay queue configuration param. use time RFC3339, Default is empty | `"2021-09-01T10:00:00Z"`|
 | deliverAfter | N | delay queue configuration param.
 Default is empty | `"4h5m3s"`|

-Example:
+Examples:

 ```shell